mmihail0/twenty-two-minus-one/README.md

 R — start another match after losing a certain amount in a row

 # trump cards
-*de facto called "trump cards", named "abilities" in the code* <br>
+*de facto called "trump cards", called "abilities" in the code* <br>
 *the enemy can also use trump cards*
 ``max24`` — sets blackjack value to 24 <br>
 ``max17`` — sets blackjack value to 17 <br>